World's Strongest Man: 1970s–1980s

 The concept behind "The World's Strongest Men", as it was originally named, was developed in 1977 for CBS by Langstar Inc. David Webster, a Scot who later received an OBE for his services to sport, was the head coordinator of the competition from its inception.
-Dr. Douglas Edmunds, seven-time Scottish shot and discus champion and twice world caber champion, worked with Webster and when Webster retired, Edmunds took over.
+Douglas Edmunds, seven-time Scottish shot and discus champion and twice world caber champion, worked with Webster and when Webster retired, Edmunds took over.
 These two men were responsible for inviting the competitors and choosing the events.
 In the meantime, in 1982, CBS sold the rights to the BBC, who in turn sold the rights to TWI.
 In 1987, the WSM was not held for the only time since its inception.
 In that year, the first and only non-team Pure Strength competition was held, but it was not part of the WSM franchise.

-For the first several contests, well-known American color commentators and analysts were used on the network broadcast.
-These included Brent Musburger, Tom Brookshier, and acknowledged strength authority, journalist and author Dr. Terry Todd.
+For the first several contests, American color commentators and analysts were used on the network broadcast.
+These included Brent Musburger, Tom Brookshier, and acknowledged strength authority, journalist and author Terry Todd.
 Todd was a former powerlifting world record holder himself and went on to establish the H.J.
 Lutcher Stark Center for Physical Culture and Sports in 1990.
-He also was asked to establish the Arnold Strongman Classic in 2001 by Arnold Schwarzenegger.
+He also was asked to establish the Arnold Strongman Classic in 2002 by Arnold Schwarzenegger.

 During this early period, the contest ranks consisted mostly of American football players, powerlifters, and bodybuilders and were held in American locations until it was moved to Christchurch, New Zealand, in 1983.
-Two-time winner Bruce Wilhelm (USA) retired and was succeeded by the massive Don Reinhoudt in 1979, a 162 kg (357 lb) heavyweight powerlifter of the US.
-Reinhoudt still holds several unequipped world records in powerlifting to this day.
+Two-time winner Bruce Wilhelm (USA) retired and was succeeded by Don Reinhoudt in 1979, a 162.1 kg (357 lb) heavyweight powerlifter of the US.
+Reinhoudt still holds several unequipped world records in powerlifting.